 Water Stored - 60,000m3 - Enough to fill 24 olympic swimming pools or fill 120 million coke bottles

-Described as "almost a perfect circle" De Leijen is found on the Opeinder Canal in Friesland.
+Lake De Leijen is found on the Opeinder Canal in Friesland.
 Created by peat extraction, the lake is now an important site for nature and recreation.
-Through CANAPE our partner Van Hall Larenstein University of Applied Sciences will work with the local community to build a better model for the water quality of the lake, leading to a better understanding of the PC Lake model.
+Through CANAPE Van Hall Larenstein University of Applied Sciences is working with the local community to build a better model for the water quality of the lake, leading to a better understanding of the PC Lake model.
 This "citizen Science" approach of engagement with the local fishing community allows for better data collection, and for data collection that is not possible or economical working only with professional researchers.
 For more information on the Citizen Science aspect of the project, please visit our citizen science page.

 Water quality mapping at De Leijan.

 Lake Holter Meer lies within the District of Diepholz, Lower Saxony, and has been a nature reserve since 1942.
 Its water quality has degraded due to the intensive agriculture in its surroundings.
 Through CANAPE work will be done to better understand the lake, including how water from the surrounding area enters the lake, and how this impacts on its water quality.
-Collaborating with Dutch expertise, our partners will use the PC lake model to understand how best to improve the water quality and support the local water board to improve its water quality.
+Collaborating with Dutch expertise, we have used the PC lake model to understand how best to improve the water quality and support the local water board to improve its water quality.
 During the first year of study in 2018, it was established that the lake is entirely fed by the surface water in the area, with no other source of water.
 This year of study also highlighted the problem of extreme weather events, with a drop in the water level of over a metre during the hot and dry summer of 2018.
+This work will inform the restoration works planned by the Local Water Body in the early 2020s.

 We have two objectives for the site, firstly to halt further degradation of the peat soil on the site, and prevent further subsidence.
 With only 20cm of peat on parts of the site if fully drained and used for normal agriculture there would be a potential for this to degrade to nothing within a decade, severely reducing the economic value of the area to agriculture.
 Secondly by spreading and harvesting sphagnum moss we can create an economic use for the land that will be sustainable into the future.